PERMITS & FORMS

 Agricultural Buildings: For structures utilized to store farm implements, hay, feed, grain, or other agricultural or horticultural products or used to house poultry, livestock, or other farm animals or a milk house.
 This includes a carriage house owned and used by members of a recognized religious sect for the purpose of housing horses and storing buggies.
 This does not include habitable space or spaces where agricultural products are processed, treated, or packaged, and it shall not be construed to mean a place of occupancy by the general public.

 Commercial Buildings: When the project includes constructing a new commercial building or structure, adding on to a commercial building, or making structural and or non-structural alterations to a commercial building, please complete the Commercial Building Application and submit the required 3 sets of drawings.
-If the project includes plumbing, mechanical and electric, please complete the associated applications and submit them along with the Commercial Building Application.
+If the project includes plumbing, mechanical and electric, please include the associated information along with the Commercial Building Permit Application.

 Demolition: Prior to the demolition of a building or structure, please apply for a demolition permit.
-This excludes removal of mobile homes.
+This excludes removal of mobile homes; these require a Trailer Removal Permit.

 Electrical: Please complete the electrical application for any projects that include installing outlets, fixtures, electrical appliances, solar electric arrays or structures, generators, panel upgrades, electrical alterations, new homes, additions, finishing basements and or other rooms or spaces.